 Changes to this section amend the required membership of the Historic Landmarks Commission.
 Broadening the categories of Commission membership was requested by the Bureau of Development Services to allow for more flexibility in the recruitment of prospective commissioners given the similarities between the previous membership categories.
-The changes do not amend the size of the Commission or change the number of at-large Commission members but provide a larger applicant pool from which prospective commissioners could be recruited.
+The changes do not amend the size of the Commission or change the number of at-large Commission members but provide a larger applicant pool from which most prospective commissioners could be recruited.
+The change requires a minimum of two of the seven members on the Historic Landmarks Commission to have professional background in historic preservation, local history, architectural history, or architecture.